Asian Style- Eggplantplant (Aubergine)

 A dish of Asian Style Aubergine with sesame seeds and turmeric fried rice

-If you make this delicious dish, I would love for you to leave a rating below and also would love to see your creations, so tag me at @dsihingoutplants on Instagram.
+If you make this delicious dish, I would love for you to leave a rating below and would also love to see your creations, so tag me at @dsihingoutplants on Instagram.

 FAQ

-Eggplants or Aubergines, what is the difference?
+Eggplants or Aubergines – What is the difference?

-Maybe you know them as eggplants or you might know them as aubergines, but they are the same plant.
+Maybe you know them as eggplants, or you might know them as aubergines, but they are the same plant.
 The English prefer the Aubergine name, where the word eggplant is very widely used in American English.
 So that is it!
 The only difference between the two is the name.

 What is Soy Sauce?

-Soy sauce sometimes known as shoyu is an Asian condiment and an ingredient that comes in varieties ranging from light to dark brown, and thick to light.
+Soy sauce, sometimes known as shoyu, is an Asian condiment and an ingredient that comes in varieties ranging from light to dark brown and thick to light.
 It is made from soya beans and involves a lengthy process that can take some years.

-First soya beans are cleaned and soaked, often steamed, then mixed with a yeast culture and wheat flour before being fermented for anything up to two years.
+First, soya beans are cleaned and soaked, often steamed, then mixed with a yeast culture and wheat flour before being fermented for anything up to two years.
 They are then filtered and bottled.

 The history of soy sauce goes back over 2,000 years in China.